Abhinav-26/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
-In this repository I am gonna predict the survival rate using titanic dataset.
+In this repository I created a model for predicting Survial of passengers in one of thw most famous shipwreks ie, Titanic.
+I used the dataset from Kaggle.